 When a policyholder gets sick or hurt, Aflac pays cash benefits fast.
-For 55 years, Aflac products have given policyholders the opportunity to focus on recovery, not financial stress.
+For more than 55 years, Aflac insurance policies have helped provide a safety net and given policyholders the opportunity to focus on recovery, not financial stress.
 In the United States, Aflac is the number one provider of guaranteed-renewable insurance.
-In Japan, Aflac is the number one insurance company in terms of individual insurance policies in force.
+In Japan, Aflac is the number one life insurance company in terms of individual policies in force.
 Aflac insurance products provide protection to more than 50 million people worldwide.
-Aflac has also been recognized by Ethisphere magazine as one of the World's Most Ethical Companies for three consecutive years and has been named by the Reputation Institute as the Most Reputable Company in the Global Insurance Industry for two consecutive years.
-In 2010, Fortune magazine recognized Aflac as one of the 100 Best Companies to Work For in America for the 12th consecutive year.
-In addition, Fortune magazine ranked Aflac No. 1 on its global list of the Most Admired Companies in the Life and Health Insurance category.
-And Aflac was named by Forbes magazine as America's Best-Managed Company in the Insurance category.
+For five consecutive years, Aflac has been recognized by Ethisphere magazine as one of the World's Most Ethical Companies and by Forbes magazine as one of America's Best-Managed Companies in the Insurance category.
+In 2011, Fortune magazine recognized Aflac as one of the 100 Best Companies to Work For in America for the 13th consecutive year.
+Also, Fortune magazine included Aflac on its list of Most Admired Companies for the 10th time in 2011.
 Aflac Incorporated is a Fortune 500 company listed on the New York Stock Exchange under the symbol AFL.
-To find out more about Aflac, visit aflac.com.
+To find out more about Aflac, visit aflac.com or aflacenespanol.com.

 About the Best Places to Work in IT

 Since 1994, Computerworld's annual "Best Places to Work in IT" feature has ranked the top 100 work environments for technology professionals, based on a comprehensive questionnaire regarding company offerings in categories such as benefits, diversity, career development, training and retention.